 This is perhaps the most nerve-wracking part of the job search process because it is common to walk into an interview feeling as though you are at the mercy of the interviewer.
-Although difficult, it is beneficial to view the interview as a two way process.
+Although difficult, it is beneficial to view the interview as a two-way process.
 You must evaluate the setting, people, and position to know whether the fit will be a good one.
 If you are prepared to do that and to talk about yourself and what you can bring to the agency or organization, you are ready and need not worry.
 Refer back to the skills, values, and interests section to formulate the kind of information you want to take away from the interview and the kind of information you want the interviewer to know so he/she will be convinced you know yourself and what is right for you.
+If you have time before hand, we suggest that you practice by using the BU Center for Career Development's Virtual Mock Interview.